rutodeno/bamazon/README.md

 # Bamazon

-An Amozaon-like store that takes orders from customers and depletes stock from the store's inventory.
+An Amazon-like store that takes orders from customers and depletes stock from the store's inventory.
 The app also has assists managers to track orders and repelish stock.

 ## Objective